AbdulMoeezBaig/CSharp/README.md

 ### Chapter 2
 1. red squiggly line appears --> compilation error
 2. 'parameter' refers to the variable that's being used inside the method.
 An 'argument' is the value that's passed when the method is called.
+3. To examine the second overloaded version of the method, press ALT + Down Arrow on the keyboard.
+4.